 Each individual is better adapted to some things and not to others.
 A person may be a nurturing mother, poor at economics, and a proficient computer programmer.
 The data points are a person’s individual jagged signature.
 And this has profound implications for business.
 Employee-hiring methods are fundamentally flawed.

-Mr. Rose’s third principle is pathway.
+Mr. Rose’s third principle is the pathway.
 His own path wasn’t linear.
 While some occupations demand a rigid pathway, not all do.
 Not everyone who passes a bar examination goes through law school.
 You “just” need to pass the examination.

 And then there is the issue of pace.
 One-dimensional thinkers see only one right path and only one right speed.
 No matter what undergraduate degree you take, you have to take at least four years to achieve it.
 Success means clocking seat time and not failing “required” courses.
 An averagarian mindset limits individual potential.

-Technology can now manage complexity the individual approach demands.
+Technology can now manage the complexity the individual approach demands.
 And not just in hiring.
 Technology-enhanced individualistic medicine is still in its infancy, but it’s growing.
 And on the education front, alternatives to the rigidity of alma mater (nurturing mother) are becoming a reality.
 There’s explosive growth in Massive Open Online Courses (MOOCs) where learning is flexible and often free.

 Institutions, educators, and employers are missing something hidden in plain sight: the complex individual.
 Only when employers change hiring practices and look beyond diplomas and past employment will they discover they’ve been looking for talent in the wrong places.
 First employers need to change their thinking—no small task.
 But reading The End of Average by Todd Rose is a good start.